Seasonal carbon fluxes in Amazon forests.

-This research was funded by the Gordon and Betty Moore Foundation ‘Simulations from the Interactions between Climate, Forests, and Land Use in the Amazon Basin: Modeling and Mitigating Large Scale Savannization’ project and the NASA LBADMIP project (NNX09AL52G).
-N.R.C. acknowledges the Plant Functional Biology and Climate Change Cluster at the University of Technology Sydney, the National Aeronautics and Space Administration (NASA) LBA investigation CD-32, the National Science Foundation’s Partnerships for International Research and Education (PIRE) (OISE-0730305).
-B.O.C. and J.W. were funded in part by the US DOE (BER) NGEE-Tropics project to LANL and by the Next-Generation Ecosystem Experiment (NGEE-Tropics) project from the US DOE, Office of Science, Office of Biological and Environmental Research and through contract DESC00112704 to Brookhaven National Laboratory, respectively.
+This research was funded by the Gordon and Betty Moore Foundation "Simulations from the Interactions Between Climate, Forests, and Land Use in the Amazon Basin: Modeling and Mitigating Large Scale Savannization" project and the NASA LBADMIP project (# NNX09AL52G).
+N.R.C. acknowledges the Plant Functional Biology and Climate Change Cluster at the University of Technology Sydney, the National Aeronautics and Space Administration (NASA) LBA investigation CD-32, the National Science Foundation’s Partnerships for International Research and Education (PIRE) (#OISE-0730305).
+B.O.C. and J.W. were funded in part by the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, through the Next-Generation Ecosystem Experiments (NGEE)–Tropics project to Los Alamos National Laboratory and by the NGEE-Tropics project through contract #DESC00112704 to Brookhaven National Laboratory, respectively.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]